Eden Camp Ghosts – Haunting Evidence in Maps & History

 And, in the deep South, Andersonville and Fort McAllister – both in Georgia – are notorious for their ghosts.

-So, that increases the likelihood that something haunts Eden Camp Museum: It was a prison camp.
+So, the prison camp connection increases the likelihood that something haunts Eden Camp Museum.

 The History of Eden Camp